Information criteria.

 corrected Logical, whether the corrected AIC should be used?
 Note that it applies only when k = 2.

-type which definition of R squared.
-Can be the “Cox Snell” or the Nagelkerke, “Cragg Uhler” or “both”, and “simple”, which computes the R-squared based on the median.
+type Which definition of R squared.
+Can be the “Cox Snell” or the Nagelkerke, “Cragg Uhler” or “both”, or “simple”, which computes the R-squared based on the median.
 In this case also newdata may be supplied.

 Details